seanhweb/Discord-AWS-Bot/README.md

-# Minecraft-Discord-AWS-Bot
+# Discord AWS Bot
 Discord bot that starts/stops an EC2 instance.
-The EC2 instance has already been preconfigured to run minecraft on launch, via [https://www.seanhweb.com/blog/minecraft-windows-automation](https://www.seanhweb.com/blog/minecraft-windows-automation).
+For my uses, the EC2 instance has already been preconfigured to run minecraft on launch, via [https://www.seanhweb.com/blog/minecraft-windows-automation](https://www.seanhweb.com/blog/minecraft-windows-automation).

 ## Configuration
 Add a file called config.json with the following: